viswanathan-v/Naan_Mudhalvan_Book_Store/README.md

 Follow the below steps to run the project:
 - Firstly clone or unzip the project folder.
 * Go to the frontend directory by using the following command ``` cd frontend ```.
-* * create a **.env.local** file in the backend root directory as the same level where the **package.json** is located and keep the following environment variables there:
+* * create a **.env.local** file in the frontend root directory as the same level where the **package.json** is located and keep the following environment variables there:
 ```
 >>> Stepup firebase app and configure the environment